 This is just the beginning of a complicated string of events and intrigue, but this reviewer isn’t going to spoil anything for you.
 It’s up to you to read the book to find out everything that happens.
 What I am going to do is tell you what I think of this book and point out some of the issues I had with it that kept it from being rated more highly by me.
 Please keep in mind that a 3-star rating still means I solidly like the story.
 All too often people see a 3 star and think it’s just “meh”, no…that’s not it at all; please remember that a 3 star means “I like it”, and I do.

 This is a genre not often written about.
 Sure, there are puh-lenty of Southern romances out there but those more often than not deal with white on white relationships not bi-racial.
 The predicament of the mulatto person in this era was a complicated one; never completely fitting into either world…always an outsider.
-And a beautiful woman such as Thandi would have been a target for unscrupulous men like Victor, that’s simply a reality and I like that Ms. Strong addressed that reality.
+And a beautiful woman such as Thandi would have been a target for unscrupulous men, that’s simply a reality and I like that Ms. Strong addressed that reality.

 What keeps this at a 3 star for me rather than moving it up is that at times the story didn’t quite fit the era, the relationship between Thandi and Tom felt far too contemporary for an era romance.
 I believed Tom’s attraction for Thandi, at least physically; she’s a beautiful woman with a beautiful soul and they have history.
 But as a reader I am left to assume he is trying to find something in Thandi that is lacking within his marriage to find his attraction for her beyond physical.
 What didn’t fit for me was Thandi’s quick acceptance of Tom advances and feelings when all she really appears to have is fond memories of their childhood, this relationship definitely needed more development.